genestack/user-docs/docs/user-guide/doc-odm-user-guide/doc-odm-user-guide/extras/public-dataset-configurations-mapping.md

 Each curated dataset has been assigned a tested transformation configuration.
 Use the table below to identify which configuration to use when running a transformation job for a given dataset.

-Configurations are stored in ODM and can be retrieved by ID via `GET /api/v1/transformations/configurations`.
-The full configuration payload — including metadata extraction rules, column curation operations, and biosample metadata settings — can be inspected before use.
-See `<CONFIGURATIONS_LINK>` to download the configuration files directly.

 > Since these configurations have been pre-validated against their respective datasets, the dry-run step can be skipped when transforming the curated catalogue.

 ---